UK Commercial Property REIT

-UK Commercial Property Trust is a large British investment trust dedicated to investments in UK commercial properties.
-Established in 2006, the company is a constituent of the FTSE 250 Index.
-The chairman is Andrew Wilson.
-It invests in shopping centres, shops, office buildings and industrial estates and warehousing/distribution centres.
+UK Commercial Property REIT, formerly UK Commercial Property Trust, was a large British investment trust dedicated to investments in UK commercial properties.
+Established in 2006, the company was listed on the London Stock Exchange until it was merged with Tritax Big Box REIT.
+The chairman was Ken McCullagh.
+It invested in shopping centres, shops, office buildings and industrial estates and warehousing/distribution centres.

 History

-UKCPT was established in 2006 in Guernsey, prior to the introduction of REIT legislation in 2007, which made on-shore property investment companies more tax-efficient.
+UK Commercial Property Trust was established in 2006 in Guernsey, prior to the introduction of REIT legislation in 2007, which made on-shore property investment companies more tax-efficient.
 It acquired its initial portfolio of properties from Phoenix & London Assurance/Phoenix Life & Pensions Limited in 2007 for £503.6m; the portfolio was then yielding under 5%.

 Having launched near the top of the market, following the market downturn in 2007–2008, a merger with F&C Commercial Property Trust, a fellow FTSE 250 property company was proposed in 2010.
 This was narrowly rejected by 50.07% of shareholders.

+The company changed its name from UK Commercial Property Trust to UK Commercial Property REIT in 2022.

+In February 2024, the company announced it had reached a merger agreement with Tritax Big Box REIT.
+It was reported that the combined business was likely be included in the FTSE 100 Index with a valuation of £4 billion.
+The transaction received shareholder approval on 2 May 2024, allowing it to proceed to completion.